JPac45/Exploring-Azure-and-Networking-Concepts/README.md

 <h1>Exploring Azure and Networking Concepts</h1>

-This tutorial outlines exploring Azure, virtual machines and a few network concepts using Wireshark.<br />
+This tutorial will allow you to observe several types of network traffic between virtual machines in Azure.
+To observe the network communications, we will install Wireshark .<br />

 <h2>Video Demonstration</h2>